 Can the paper include graphics?

 - Yes; all graphics should be explained and cited.
 However, papers may only be 4-5 pages in length.
 If your graphics extend your paper past this limit, you may include them in an appendix section.

 Can I submit a paper I have already written?

 - Yes; however, the paper must follow the submission requirements of the Challenge and consider a specific trend or topic that could contribute to COVID recovery, health and scientific insights, future discoveries, and innovation.

 Please contact [email protected] for any other questions.

-The CIC student paper challenge winners presented alongside NSF and NIH-funded COVID researchers in the July, August, and September 2021 CIC webinars, providing great opportunities for professional development in preparing and presenting their research to a professional audience.
+The student winners were offered the opportunity to present their research in a virtual setting to the Northeast Big Data Innovation Hub and COVID Information Commons communities.
 The feedback was overwhelmingly positive: one of the student presenters was offered research funding by one of the PIs attending the webinar, and a potential internship in 2022 at another university.

-Learn more about the 2021 CIC Student Paper Challenge Winners:
+Learn more about the 2021 Undergraduate CIC Student Paper Challenge Winners:

 2021 CIC Student Paper Challenge Winner Testimonial: